Should your brand fonts be used in your website design?

 Legibility, readability and accessibility are all essential aspects of web and mobile typography of today, which has led to the release of specific web and screen optimised fonts.

 - Open Sans is a sans-serif typeface designed by Steve Matteson and commissioned by Google in 2010.
-It was developed with an “upright stress, open forms and a neutral, yet friendly appearance” and is “optimized for legibility across print, web, and mobile interfaces.
+It was developed with an “upright stress, open forms and a neutral, yet friendly appearance” and is “optimised for legibility across print, web, and mobile interfaces”.

 - Source Sans Pro is Adobe’s first open source typeface family, designed by Paul D. Hunt in 2012.
 It is a sans serif typeface intended to work well in user interfaces.